staeter/work-in-progress/dialogue.md

 ## Requirements and Justifications

 Here we describe a set of requirements that we justify in regards to the platform's core principles.
+We start every section with a wish list of features that would ideally be present.
+We then provide a list of possible solutions, their pros and cons.

 ### Platform's Name